tooploox/taxonify_gui/manual/annotation_pane/README.md

   <img src="static/annotation_pane_taxonomy.png" border=1>
 </p>

-- additional attributes annotation - Annotation pane is in that state when any criterium is selected in (1) but `Taxonomy`.
-Possible annotation criterium values are `True`, `False` and `Not specified` and are mutally exclusive.
+- additional attributes annotation - Annotation pane is in that state when any criterion is selected in (1) but `Taxonomy`.
+Possible annotation criterion values are `True`, `False` and `Not specified` and are mutally exclusive.

 <p align="center">
   <img src="static/annotation_pane_additional_attribute.png" border=1>